Today, the official name of the country is The Kingdom of Norway. But let us start by looking at what the Norwegians themselves call their country:

 - Vuodna – Lule Sami

 In English the name is Norway, in German Norwegen, in French Norvège, in Spanish Noruega – and in Italian Norvegia, just like the most excellent Norwegian cheese.

 The land to the north

 The most common interpretation of the name is the land to the north, the northern way – or – the way leading to the north.

 By looking at Norway on a map, with its long-stretched coastline leading north, such a meaning makes much sense.

 However, according to linguists, there is also a possible second and third interpretation.

 The land of the narrow fjords

-In 1847, the student Niels Halvorsen Trønnes claimed that Norge is based on the Old Norse word nór, in this context with the meaning narrow inlet or channel.
+In 1847, the student Niels Halvorsen Trønnes claimed that Norge is based on the Old Norse word nór, in this context meaning narrow inlet or channel.

 According to the Cambridge dictionary, the word inlet is a narrow strip of water that goes from a sea or lake into the land or between islands.